 On top of all of that – the manual wasn’t approved by Congress for reprinting until early December, 1834, and was not delivered from the printer until the late spring of 1835.
 Since it is known that the saddle purchased and used by the dragoon regiment in 1833 and 1834 was a spanish saddle made by Thornton Grimsley – why was this not represented in the manual?
 Because the manual was for the militia of the various states, and this was the sort of equipment they were using.
 The frontier gear of the dragoon ‘constabulary’ wasn’t in common use by these forces.

-For those that would perversely cling to the Olsen/Steffen flat saddle theory, there might be a thought that the Spanish was quickly dropped and replaced with the flat saddle – except that the government did not provide saddlery to the militia.
+For those that would perversely cling to the Olsen/Steffen flat saddle theory and the depiction in the 1834 manual, there might be a thought that the Spanish was quickly dropped and replaced with the flat saddle – except that the government did not provide saddlery to the militia.
 Saddlery depicted for the militia is not reflective of the government issue items, as they did not receive those issue items.

-While Dr. Olsen was highly respected in his professional field ( vertebrate paleontology ), the 1955 article was clearly not one of his better works.
+While Dr. Olsen was highly respected in his professional field ( vertebrate paleontology), the 1955 article was clearly not one of his better works.
 There seems to have been a predilection to apply the date of a published source to the artifact being portrayed – Grimsley artillery saddle as M-1862, as it was in the 1862 Ordnance Manual.
-The 1830s artillery saddles (flat/paneled style) are labeled M1845, as he found them in an 1845 dated manual.
+The 1830s artillery saddles (flat/paneled style) are labeled M1845, as he found them in a manual dated 1845.
 Other odd assumptions are made, such Grimsley dragoon equipment, as shown in a Horstmann catalog plate of regulation 1851 gear (see at right), is identified as 1841 dragoon saddle, with the pack saddle in that plate id’ed as 1841 Grimsley pack saddle.
 As a whole, this article is not credible and should be discounted as a source citation.

-It was quite a thrill to be allowed to view and photograph one of the more controversial pieces of ‘military’ saddlery in the country, and here are some photographs of that actual piece.
+It was quite a thrill to be allowed to view and photograph one of the more controversial pieces of saddlery in the country, and here are some photographs of that actual specimen.
 Many thanks to the staff at the U.S. Cavalry Museum at Ft.
-Riley, Kansas for their kind assistance!
+Riley, Kansas for their kind assistance.

 This shows the two distinctive features of this otherwise nondescript flat saddle, and that is the extremely thin and tall square cantle, and the lobe-like skirt (not the larger flap below it, but the piece that covers the stirrup bar).